Canadian Space Agency: Cooperation with the European Space Agency

 The CSA has been a cooperating state of the European Space Agency (ESA) since the 1970s and has several formal and informal partnerships and collaborative programs with space agencies in other countries, such as NASA, ISRO, JAXA, and SNSA.

 Canada's collaboration with Europe in space activities predated both the European Space Agency and the Canadian Space Agency.
 From 1968, Canada held observer status in the European Space Conference (ESC), a ministerial-level organization set up to determine future European space activities, and it continued in this limited role after ESA was created in 1975.
 Since January 1, 1979, Canada has had the special status of a "Cooperating State" with the ESA, paying for the privilege and also investing in working time and providing scientific instruments that are placed on ESA probes.
 Canada is allowed to participate in optional programs; it also has to contribute to the General Budget but not as much as associate membership entail.
 This status was unique at the time and remains so today.

-On 15 December 2010 the accord was renewed for a further 10 years, until 2020.
+On 15 December 2010, the accord was renewed for a further 10 years, until 2020.
 By virtue of this accord, Canada takes part in ESA deliberative bodies and decision-making and in ESA's programmes and activities.
 Canadian firms can bid for and receive contracts to work on programmes.
 The accord has a provision specifically ensuring a fair industrial return to Canada.
 The head of the Canadian delegation to ESA is the president of the Canadian Space Agency.
 As of February 2009, there are currently 30 Canadians that are employed as staff members at ESA.
 (Distributed over various ESA sites: 20 at ESTEC; 4 at ESOC; 4 at ESA HQ; 2 at ESRIN).

 Canadian space program

 The Canadian space program is administered by the Canadian Space Agency.
 Canada has contributed technology, expertise and personnel to the world space effort, especially in collaboration with ESA and NASA.
 In addition to its astronauts and satellites, some of the most notable Canadian technological contributions to space exploration include the Canadarm on the Space Shuttle and Canadarm2 on the International Space Station.

 Canada's contribution to the International Space Station is the $1.3 billion Mobile Servicing System.
 This consists of Canadarm2 (SSRMS), Dextre (SPDM), mobile base system (MBS) and multiple robotics workstations that together make up the Mobile Servicing System on the ISS.
 The Canadarm, Canadarm2 and Dextre all employ the Advanced Space Vision System, which allows more efficient use of the robotic arms.
 Another Canadian technology of note is the Orbiter Boom Sensor System, which was an extension for the original Canadarm used to inspect the Space Shuttle's thermal protection system for damage while in orbit.
 Before the Space Shuttle's retirement, the boom was modified for use with Canadarm2; STS-134 (the Space Shuttle program's penultimate mission) left it for use on the ISS.

+The Canadian Space Agency also has a Scientific Research programme on the International Space Station.